TL;DR

 3. Sephora Reservation Assistant: Launched in late 2016, this assistant was integrated into Facebook Messenger.
 It helped customers with makeup appointments at Sephora stores.
 In less than 2 years, Sephora saw an 11% increase in booking rates and a reduction in the number of steps involved in booking an appointment.
 It largely translated into increased customer satisfaction and in-store spending.

+Moreover, Sephora’s AI transformation was complemented by several innovative strategies, such as an omnichannel retail strategy.
 Keeping consistent and personalized customer engagement at the core, they followed an omnichannel retail strategy.
 This allowed them to ensure a seamless shopping experience by integrating online, mobile, and in-store interactions into a singular experience.
 Here are their products and offerings:

 1. Beauty Hubs: Integrated in-store interactive mirrors and iPad stations for virtual product trials with AR technology, enhancing the omnichannel experience.